scheidelg/testwiki/pages/random.md

 # Random

-I don't like the default point sizes for H1, H2, H3 using the MDwiki styles; they're too big.
+ * I don't like the default point sizes for H1, H2, H3 using the MDwiki styles; they're too big.
 Come back to this later and adjust the style sheet (for slate, that's the one that I'm using) so that H1 is formatted as the out-of-the-box H2, H2 is formatted as the OOTB H3, etc.

+ * Markdown notes: external HREF's opening in a separate page; space between items in a bullet list